 I’m rather over white men people pontificating as to what comedy should be – and I’m aware I can be just another white woman commenting also.

 But yesterday I wasn’t sure if I would make Shiralee’s show, as I sat in a hospital carpark waiting for news about my 80 year old mother who I couldn’t visit.
-And my experiences as a disabled person, whose great grandfather was ripped away from his country in the Torres Strait Islanders through blackbirding sits heavy in my family history.
+And my experiences as a disabled person, whose great grandfather was ripped away from his country in the Torres Strait Islands through blackbirding sits heavy in my family history (my grandfather moved away from him at 5 with his mother and we don’t know the full story sadly).
 But I’m also still a white person who has white privilege and I’m sure as hell going to acknowledge that and use it as best I can.

 And as I sat there in that carpark, I thought to myself just how fucked the world is at the moment and how much it needs comedy to step up.